 Figure 10: Symmetric deployment of WS-Agreement Negotiation, where the Negotiation Initiator is also the Agreement Initiator and the Negotiation Responder is the Agreement Responder.
 Both parties have an active role in the negotiation process.

-Re-Negotiation of Existing Agreements
+Renegotiation of Existing Agreements

 Renegotiation of existing agreements applies the same signaling pattern as negotiation of agreements.
 If the original agreement initiator matches the initiator of the renegotiated agreement, the roles and obligations of the original agreement also match the roles and obligations of the renegotiated agreement.
 If the agreement initiator and responder roles are changed, the roles and obligations in the renegotiated agreement must be adopted accordingly.
-As mentioned before, the roles and the responsibilities of the negotiating parties are specified in the negotiation context as soon a new negotiation is initiated.
+As mentioned before, the roles and the responsibilities of the negotiating parties are specified in the negotiation context as soon as a new negotiation is initiated.
 In a renegotiation process, the negotiation context must also refer to the agreement to renegotiate.
 It MUST therefore contain an endpoint reference to the original responder agreement instance.
 In a symmetric deployment of the agreement port type, the negotiation context SHOULD also include a reference to the original initiator agreement.
 After the initialization of the renegotiation process, both parties negotiate an acceptable agreement offer.
 In case they succeed negotiating such an offer, the party defined as agreement initiator invokes the createAgreement (createPendingAgreement) method of the responder.
 When the renegotiated agreement is created successfully, the original agreements MUST change their states to Completed.

 The layout of the agreement layer may either be symmetric or asymmetric.
 A detailed description of symmetric deployments of the agreement port type is given in the section Port Types and Operations of the WS-Agreement specification [GDF107].
 Figure 11 shows a symmetric deployment of the negotiation and agreement port types.
 In this scenario, the initiator of the original agreement becomes the agreement responder for the renegotiated agreement.
 The roles of the agreement initiator and responder therefore change in the renegotiated agreement and must be adopted accordingly.